-Whoa, doubling your income?
-That’s quite a leap for many people (unless you were unemployed the previous year!).
-Most people think they have to get a lucky job opportunity or win the lottery to do that.
+Whoa, doubling income?
+That’s quite a leap for many people (unless they were unemployed the previous year!).

 The second example is a goal that may seem EVEN MORE far out: making $1 million.

 Sound a little ambitious?
 I understand.
-But with the help of the Peg Method, you’ll see that both of these goals are DOABLE.
+But with the help of the Peg Method, it’s clear that both of these goals are DOABLE.

-Let’s start with the first one: doubling your income.
+Let’s start with the first one: doubling income.